Explore this Section

 Having a dedicated care leaver contact has been really helpful for me, as I know that I'm speaking to someone who completely understands any query I have and can support me through any care leaver type issue that may arise.
 It's also just nice to know that you're not completely on your own, and massively helps the transition from being looked after by the local authority to living independently at university.

 The main thing to remember is that moving to university is a really daunting experience for everyone - care leaver or not.
 However, you have the added extra of a dedicated contact to help you along your way, if you choose to utilise them."

-Sophie, First year Mental Health Nursing Student
+Sophie, Second year Mental Health Nursing Student

 "When I was applying for universities I knew that I wanted to go to Keele because of its quiet location and its wide range of facilities.
 I had known for years that I wanted to go into nursing and so that’s why I studied Health and Social Care at college.
 It was only through experience and volunteering work that I chose to go into the Mental Health field of nursing, and the interviews I had at the universities I applied for were extremely nerve-wracking; but I was so overwhelmed that I had got into Keele.
 When I was in High School, I lived in a children’s residential home for 2 years which was helpful, and all the staff were supportive.
 I then lived on my own for 2 years whilst I was at college and after college I then moved here to Keele.

 I am studying Mental Health Nursing at Keele, which involves a mixture of practice sessions, lectures and placements.
 I am enjoying the course so far and I am looking forward to starting on placement.
 I am also enjoying living on campus because everything I need is on campus and I get on well with the people I live with.
 The care leaver support at Keele is helpful and useful as you know there is someone you can speak to if you need them.
 Within the first few weeks of starting University, I met up with other care leavers which was nice because it shows that you are not alone and that there is other people who you can talk to."